williamdemeo/fpinscala_wjd/answerkey/testing/higher-order/README.md

 so that GitHub will render the markdown (because this topic is important to me).

-First, let's review some of the relevant section of the book.

 ### Testing higher-order functions
 So far, our library seems quite expressive, but there's one area where it's lacking: we don't currently have a good way to test higher-order functions.
 While we have lots of